ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

+   plHostPlayer = lobby.get_host()
-   isConnected = lobby.is_player_connected(lobby.get_host()) -- Checks whether the player is connected. if isConnected then -- If the player is connected.
+   bIsConnected = lobby.is_player_connected(plHostPlayer) -- Checks whether the player is connected. if bIsConnected then -- If the player is connected.
       system.log_info("The player is connected.") end